alexking-and/kilburn-coding-challenges/challenge-8-logo-loco/README.md

-# Challenge 6 - Mirror Mirror
+# Challenge 8 - Logo Loco

 ## Problem
 You work for Acme LogoWorks' design department and your team have just ended a brainstorming session by saving all of the new client logos they've come up with in ASCII format - because this is a standard practice*.